AT-Publishing/website/_posts/2016-02-29-exchanges.md

 ---
 layout: blog
 title: "Best Altcoin Exchanges, Tried and True"
 description: "Where to trade altcoins?
-Which exchanges are liquid, which have issues and which look like exit scam?"
+Which exchanges are liquid, which have issues and which look like exit scam?
+Updated for 2017/2018"
 categories:
 - exchanges
 - trading
 permalink: altcoin-exchanges/
-tags: []
+tags: ['update']
 image:
 - "/img/bitfinex/bitfinex-coupon-5egV78YtlC.jpg"
 - "/img/exchanges/okcoin-na.jpg"